Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

 \subsection{Leak Robustness of the $\dbam$ Protocol}

-Recall that a transient leak is an event where an agent spuriously changes its state according to some leak function $\ell$.
-Within the population model, we assume that the occurrence of such events are dictated by the random scheduler and occur with probability $\beta$ at each subsequent interaction step.
-In the following analysis, we assume a strong \concept{adversarial} leak behavior where each leak event is of the form $X \to Y$.

-Our main result shows that, when the leak rate $\beta$ is sufficiently bounded, the protocol still reaches a configuration with bounded \textit{sample error} (the proportion of agents in the non-initial-majority state) within $O(n \log n)$ total interactions with high probability.
+We start by showing the leak-robustness of the $\dbam$ protocol for approximate majority in the original population protocol model.
+Recall that in the standard model, \textit{all} agents are susceptible to leaks.
+Our main result shows that when the leak rate $\beta$ is sufficiently small, the protocol still reaches a configuration with bounded \textit{sample error} (the proportion of agents in the non-initial-majority state) within $O(n \log n)$ total interactions with high probability.
 Unlike the scenario without leak events, note that the protocol will never be able to fully converge to a configuration where all agents remain in the majority opinion.
 However, reaching a configuration where despite leaks, \textit{nearly} all agents hold the input majority value state matches similar results of \cite{angluin2008simple, condon2019, alistarh2017robust, alistarh2020robust}.
-Formally, we have the following Theorem: \begin{restatable}{theorem}{thmdblmain} There exists some constant $\alpha \ge 1$ such that, for a population with initial input margin $\epsilon \ge \alpha \sqrt{n \log n}$ and adversarial leak rate $\beta \le (\alpha \sqrt{n \log n})/12672n$, an execution of the $\dbam$ protocol will reach a configuration with \begin{enumerate} \item sample error $O(\beta)$ when $\omega(\log n /n ) \le \beta \le (\alpha \sqrt{n \log n})/12672n$ \item sample error $O(\log n/n)$ when $\beta \le O(\log n /n)$ \end{enumerate} within $O(n \log n)$ total interactions with probability at least $1 - n^{-c}$ for any $c \ge 1$ when $n$ is sufficiently large. \end{restatable}
+Formally, we have the following theorem, which characterizes the eventual sample error of the protocol with respect to the magnitude of the leak rate $\beta$. \begin{restatable}{theorem}{thmdblmain} There exists some constant $\alpha \ge 1$ such that, for a population with initial input margin $\epsilon \ge \alpha \sqrt{n \log n}$ and adversarial leak rate $\beta \le (\alpha \sqrt{n \log n})/12672n$, an execution of the $\dbam$ protocol will reach a configuration with \begin{enumerate} \item sample error $O(\log n/n)$ when $\beta \le O(\log n /n)$ \item sample error $O(\beta)$ when $\omega(\log n /n ) \le \beta \le (\alpha \sqrt{n \log n})/12672n$ \end{enumerate} within $O(n \log n)$ total interactions with probability at least $1 - n^{-c}$ for any $c \ge 1$ when $n$ is sufficiently large. \end{restatable}